 What does the CCPA do in essence?

-CCPA is designed to protect personal information, and it does this in 2 different ways; 1, it imposes requirements on businesses who gather, share or sell that information and 2, it gives privacy rights to California / US residents.
+For myself and CRIBB, CCPA is designed to protect personal information.
+It does this in two different ways.
+One, it imposes requirements on businesses who gather, share or sell that information.
+Two, it gives privacy rights to California / US residents.

 What kinds of rights are included?